opensearch-project/documentation-website/_security-analytics/api-tools/alert-finding-api.md

 `sortOrder` | The order used to sort the list of findings.
 Possible values are `asc` or `desc`.
 Optional.
 `size` | An optional limit for the maximum number of results returned in the response.
 Optional.
 `startIndex` | The pagination indicator.
 Optional.
-`detectionType` |  The detection rule type dictates the retrieval of type of findings.
-If the detection type is 'threat', it fetches threat intel feeds; if it's 'rule', findings are fetched based on the detector's rule.
+`detectionType` |  The detection rule type that dictates the retrieval type of the findings.
+When the detection type is `threat`, it fetches threat intelligence feeds.
+When it's `rule`, findings are fetched based on the detector's rule.
 Optional.
 `severity` |  The severity of the detector rule used to fetch alerts.
 Severity can be critical|high|medium|low.
 Optional

 ### Example request